 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-In light of the ASA’s consumer research findings and public consultation, CAP announced, on 23 November 2017, that the current, most commonly used approach to presenting speed claims in broadband ads is likely to mislead consumers.
-As a result, it is has published new guidance on the advertising of numerical speed claims for residential broadband services, which will take effect from 23 May 2018.
-Until then, the current guidance will apply, and this Advice Online will be updated when the new guidance comes into force.
+In light of the ASA’s consumer research findings and public consultation, CAP announced, on 23 November 2017, that the approach most commonly used at the time was likely to mislead consumers.
+As a result, it has published new guidance on the advertising of numerical speed claims for residential broadband services.
+This guidance is now the current position, which has been in effect from 23 May 2018.
+The information below reflects that guidance.

 The principle behind the current guidance, which also applies to mobile data services, is that speed claims must be based on consumers’ actual experience.
-The guidance is mainly concerned with download speeds, as they feature more frequently in broadband marketing communications, but upload speed claims should also conform to the guidance where relevant.
+As such advertisers should be able to demonstrate that a reasonable proportion of customers can achieve the speeds claimed.

-The reasons certain customers cannot achieve the headline speed should be stated in the ad, for example by referring to the effects of signal attenuation on ADSL2+ services (usually translated to the consumer as “speeds will vary depending on distance from the exchange”), or by stating that a traffic management policy applies at peak times.
-Qualifications should be prominent, and included in the body copy of the ad.
+If there are any reasons why certain customers cannot achieve the speed stated, this will be considered material information and these reasons should be stated in the ad, for example by referring to the effects of signal attenuation on ADSL2+ services (usually translated to the consumer as “speeds will vary depending on distance from the exchange”), or by stating that a traffic management policy applies at peak times.
+Qualifications should be prominent, included in the body copy of the ad, and should be explained in terms easily understood by consumers.

 In some circumstances, further qualification will be needed.
 If a significant proportion of consumers receive a maximum speed that is so much lower than the headline speed that they cannot carry out normal online activity, for example streaming content, it is likely the advertiser will need to include one of the following statements: